redhat-performance/quads/README.md

 vi /opt/quads/conf/quads.yml
 ```
    - Enable and Start dependent services
-   - [haveged](https://issihosts.com/haveged/) is a replacement entropy service for VM's, its optional so turn it off if you want to use `/dev/random` - this solves certain [performance issues](https://github.com/redhat-performance/quads/issues/221) known to occur with VM's and containers running in a VM.
+   - [haveged](https://issihosts.com/haveged/) is a replacement entropy service for VM's, its optional so turn it off if you want to use `/dev/random` - this solves certain [performance issues](https://github.com/redhat-performance/quads/issues/221) known to occur with lack of entropy when running QUADS in a VM.
 ```
 systemctl enable httpd
 systemctl enable haveged